travelingcircusofurbanism/website/static/posts/san francisco/Introduction/content.md

 2. [The Women’s Building](https://womensbuilding.org/) is a women-led community space that advocates self-determination, gender equality and social justice.
 It has such a beautiful building and interesting history!

-3. [Creative Growth](http://www.creativegrowth.org/category/news/) is a non-profit art center that serves artists with developmental, mental and physical disabilities.
+3. [Creative Growth Art Center](http://www.creativegrowth.org/category/news/) is a non-profit art center that serves artists with developmental, mental and physical disabilities.
 I found their office in Oakland - it's a bit far from San Francisco proper,but it might be an interesting place to visit.

 ### Read